-a) You must not donate for at least three months if you have taken part in chemsex activity, including the use of stimulant drugs.
-This risk applies for all sexual contact b) You must not donate if you have been diagnosed with gonorrhoea, until at least three months after completion of treatment and discharge from further follow up.c) You must not donate if in the last three months, d) You must not donate if in the last three months, you have had anal sex with a new sexual partner.
+- a) You must not donate for at least three months if you have taken part in chemsex activity, including the use of stimulant drugs.
+This risk applies for all sexual contact - b) You must not donate if you have been diagnosed with gonorrhoea, until at least three months after completion of treatment and discharge from further follow up. c) You must not donate if in the last three months, - you have had more than one sexual partner, AND - you have had anal sex with any of your partners. - d) You must not donate if in the last three months, you have had anal sex with a new sexual partner.
 For the purpose of donor selection, a new partner is someone that you have not had sex with before or a previous partner with whom you have restarted a sexual relationship.